timsonner/svelte-pokedex/README.md

 # Svelte Pokedex
-This is based on a tutorial by Scott Q Quick, the link is here: https://www.youtube.com/watch?v=UU7MgYIbtAk.
+This is based on a tutorial by James Q Quick, the link is here: https://www.youtube.com/watch?v=UU7MgYIbtAk.
 I switched out the pokemon images for the "official-artwork" type, created a gigantic Pokemon detail view that looks like a playing card, and fetched some additional information from the API.
 I also added a few CSS styles like a background gradient, and imported the UnoCSS Engine, which is amaze balls, link to that engine here: https://github.com/antfu/unocss.

 ## Developing